The evolution of the bar fraction and bar lengths in the last 12 billion years: Methodology

 A 2D elliptical S\'ersic profile can model the light distribution in disc galaxies, and the program \texttt{Imfit} \citep[][]{Erwin_2015} is designed to fit such functions to astronomical images.
 The program produces a best-fitting model by minimising the Cash statistic using a differential evolution (DE) algorithm \citep[][]{storn_1997}, after convolving the model image with oversampled PSF images created by the Space Telescope PSF (STPSF) package\footnote{https://www.stsci.edu/jwst/science-planning/proposal-planning-toolbox/psf-simulation-tool}.
 The stochastic nature of the DE approach is beneficial because it can search large areas of the parameter space whilst being less likely to be trapped in local minima.
 In addition, this approach does not require initial parameter values, but only lower and upper limits, and has been shown to produce the best results when compared to iterative, human-supervised fits (Gadotti, subm.).

 We fitted a single S\'ersic component to all galaxy images, and the best-fitting model parameters that we focus on are ellipticity ($e$), S\'ersic index ($n$) and effective radius ($r_{e}$).
 The distributions of these parameters for all galaxies in the optimised samples of F356W+F444W and F200W are shown in Fig. \ref{fig:imfit}.
 For all parameters, the distributions show similar trends between the shorter and longer wavelength NIRCam filters.
-This is to be expected, as for each parameter, the model is convolved with the corresponding PSF, meaning that the single-component model is to a certain degree independent on the observed wavelength.
+This is to be expected, as for each parameter, the model is convolved with the corresponding PSF, meaning that the single-component model is to a certain degree independent of the observed wavelength.
+The slight difference in $r_{e}$ between the two samples is less than $1\sigma$.
+Hence, the result is statistically insignificant and not explored further.
 The occurrence of only a few galaxies with $e > 0.6$ demonstrates the efficiency of the optimisation process described in \S~\ref{Sec: opt} to remove highly inclined galaxies.

 There is a noticeable peak in sources with $e \approx 0$, which we attribute mostly to point sources and unresolved sources.
 To reduce our sample for visual classification, we use the best-fit parameters $n$ and $r_{e}$ to define a point source sample.
 Point sources have discrete near-circular brightness distributions and are selected by the limits $e \leq 0.2$ and $n \leq 1$, selecting 152 and 37 galaxies in F356W+F444W and F200W, respectively.
 From this selected sample of point sources, the co-authors of this paper, DG and ZLC, visually inspected the NIRCam images and light profiles to check the accuracy of this process and reintroduced galaxies which we disagreed with being point sources.
 After this step, the optimised samples consist of 927 and 628 galaxies in F356W+F444W and F200W, respectively, from which the disc sample is determined.